Contents

 Natural Light.

-Residences are becoming greener.
+Homes are becoming greener.
 Conserving energy is a major foundation of residential LEED certification.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring complimentary, tidy, natural light into houses, reducing the quantity of synthetic light needed in a house.
+LEED houses use up to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into houses, decreasing the amount of artificial light needed in a house.

 Heat Gain When Required.